tasmota/docs/docs/Self-signed-Mosquitto.md

 The description below is written mainly from the perspective of someone using a Linux OS.
 Information is also provided for those working on a Windows OS, but a Linux command shell (e.g. `sh` or `bash`) is assumed for much of the work.
 Cygwin is a good choice for this purpose.
 It's not impossible to do perform these tasks in native Windows without a POSIX shell, although that is beyond the scope of this document.

 A Cygwin installation should include the git package (Devel category) and openssl package (Net category).
-Additional packages will required as discussed later if BearSSL is to be installed.
+Additional packages will be required as discussed later if BearSSL is to be installed.

 ### 1. Prepare your CA (on **Server Machine**)
 We will use Easy-RSA for easy management of the CA and certificates.
 Some modification are required to match our configuration.